user@portfolio

 }

-For most use cases, 50,000-100,000 tokens is the sweet spot.
-Beyond that, costs go up fast and the model’s response quality actually gets worse (too much context can confuse it).
+For most use cases, 50,000–100,000 tokens is the sweet spot.
+Beyond that, costs go up fast and the model’s response quality can actually get worse (too much context can confuse it).

 Fix 2: Keep Workspace Files Lean

-Your MEMORY.md, AGENTS.md, SOUL.md, and other workspace files get included in every single request.
+Your MEMORY.md and daily notes (memory/YYYY-MM-DD.md) get loaded at the start of every session.
 If they’re bloated, you’re paying for that bloat on every message.

 Tips: